tsdavs/tsdavs.github.io/_posts/2019-01-04-GitHub-and-Jekyll.md

 date: 2019-01-04
 ---

-#Creating a [GitHub Pages](https://pages.github.com/) for professional projects using [Jekyll](http://jekyllrb.com)

-I created this website using this [tutorial](http://jmcglone.com/guides/github-pages/) by Jonathan McGlone.
+I Creating a [GitHub Pages](https://pages.github.com/) hosted on GitHub for professional projects using [Jekyll](http://jekyllrb.com) using this [tutorial](http://jmcglone.com/guides/github-pages/) by Jonathan McGlone.
 My thoughts on this was to create a portfolio during studying at university to show off to potetential employers.

-Link [here](https://github.com/tsdavs) to my GitHub page with more projects
+Link [here](https://github.com/tsdavs) to my GitHub page with more projects.